Jrmy-rbr/Jrmy-rbr.github.io/_posts/2012-09-12-first-post.md

-In the COVID-19 pandemic, one interesting quantity one might want to estimate is the proportion $$p_{nd}$$ of infectioys people that are *not detected* by the tests (on a given date or period of time).
+In the COVID-19 pandemic, one interesting quantity one might want to estimate is the proportion $$p_{nd}$$ of infected people that are *not detected* by the tests (on a given date or period of time).
+We can for that estimate the proportion of infected people $$p_d:= 1-p_{nd} $$ that have been detected.
 There are many reasons why not all infectious persons are detected: For example, many people might only have mild symptoms, and therefore do not try to get tested.
 Another reason is that we simply do not have enough tests to test all the infectious people, and therefore we need to prioritize by choosing who gets to be tested and who does not.
 In the first case, and if the tests were cheap and abundant, then a